 Sunday, August 25, 2024

 Nutrition psychology.
 Former mayor of Helsingfors suffered from cardio vascular disease (CVD).
-Is that explained by “natural stupidity" and will he accept nutrition science?
+Another case of mental biases interacting in a reinforcing loop

 Former mayor of Helsingfors and chairman for Finland's Olympic Committee, says his political career is over because he suffered from cardiovascular disease.
 The likely cause of Mr Vapaavuori's 'demise' is his own advice: “Switching to a more vegetarian diet is in practice one of the most important climate measures you can take”.
-The advice resonates with the North Karelia Project (Seven Countries study), and advice from Finland's Institute for Health and Welfare (THL) - diet-heart hypothesis, but goes against common academic knowledge.
-Finland is therefore at the top of the Alzheimer's ranking and has a high prevalence of cardiovascular disease, high prevalence of Finnish women's relational aggressiveness (psychological violence at home), low cognitive ability among Finnish school children.
-Here's the catch, the diet-heart hypothesis was rejected multiple times years ago.
+The advice resonates with the diet-heart hypothesis (Malmros/Seven Countries study/North Karelia Project/THL, but goes against common academic knowledge; the diet-heart hypothesis was rejected multiple times years ago.
+Finland is therefore at the top of the Alzheimer's ranking and has a high prevalence of cardiovascular disease, high prevalence of Finnish women's relational aggressiveness (psychological violence at home), obesity and low cognitive ability among Finnish school children.
 Common knowledge in nutrition science shows that animal source food is crucial for physical and mental health.
-Vapaavouri likely suffered from natural stupidity.
+Vapaavouri likely suffered from mental biases interacting in a reinforcing loop.
 Will he be able to apply Rational Entrepreneurial thinking?
 8 pages.

 Former mayor of Helsingfors and chairman for Finland's Olympic Committee, says his political career is over.
 The reason: during breakfast he suddenly felt a pain in his chest which turned out to be a cardiovascular event (CVD).